General

 Define Hourly IT Support Rates and Their Importance

 Understanding hourly IT support rates is crucial for businesses as they navigate the complexities of technology support.
-The hourly IT support rates, which can range from $75 to $250 per hour in 2025, reflect the varying levels of service and expertise available.
+The rates, which can range from $75 to $250 per hour in 2025, reflect the varying levels of service and expertise available.
 Companies that grasp these figures can budget their IT spending more accurately, avoiding unexpected expenses that could jeopardize financial stability.

 The blue section shows the range of hourly IT support rates, while the green section represents the percentage of companies that save by outsourcing their IT needs.
 The larger the section, the more significant the impact on budgeting.